 Many firewalls are simple because their job is only to inspect the source and destination packets.
 However, there are some more advanced firewalls available that perform stable packet inspection.
 These firewalls automatically check the file packets’ integrity to ensure stability before approving or rejecting the packet.

 The best firewalls will assess the data stored in the file packet to examine the file type, source, destination and integrity.
 This detail is critical to prevent the most advanced persistent threats.

 Internal Firewalls for Applications & Databases

-Using a secure perimeter firewall will only block external cyber-attacks.
+A secure perimeter firewall only blocks external cyber-attacks.
 Internal attacks are still a viable and ever-present danger.
 If there are no internal firewalls in infrastructures to restrict sensitive data, then the system is insecure.

 For example, an employee account can give hackers access to bypass the perimeter firewall altogether.
 Using an internal firewall will help prevent these bypass attacks in the future.

 Your security compliance standards should include a way to track and record all types of intrusion attempts.
 Intrusion detection systems with event logging solutions are necessary to ensure you meet compliance standards like Payment Card Industry (PCI) and Health Insurance Portability and Accountability (HIPAA).

 Some cloud services offer IDS monitoring services and update the security rules for their firewalls to counter the latest threat signals and malicious IP addresses.